New Application Barscale

 I just talked to Jeff about the barscale program and he agrees that I should get rid of the DPI option and just let the user give the height they want the bar scale to be (in pixels) as well as the height of the font (in pixels).
 This will give the user a lot of flexibility in getting the bar scale to look right for their particular situation.
 I am also going to allow the user to specify the DN values to use for the background and for the line color.
 These changes make use of the code I have in place, so it won't take long to get these changes working for you.

-#16 Updated by Janet Barrett about 6 years ago
+#16 Updated by Janet Barrett over 6 years ago

 I have finished modifying barscale so that you can specify the height of the bar scale in pixels and the height of the font in pixels.
 I have built the program so you can run it from any of the following machines: astrovm1, astrovm2, astrovm3, or prog6.
 You will need to setisis to /work/projects/isis/latest/m00575/trunk/isis to use the software.